Cat age chart: cat years to human years table

 • any clear change from their normal behaviour

-The chart gives context, but changes in appetite, mobility, litter tray habits, behaviour, or comfort matter more than the number alone.
+The chart gives context, but changes in appetite, mobility, toileting, behaviour, or comfort matter more than the number alone.

 FAQs